April 20, 2018

 Stephanie Veto/Lehigh University

-Karyn Olivier, associate professor and head of the Sculpture Program at the Tyler School of Art at Temple University, has been named a winner of the 2018-19 Rome Prize in the category of visual arts, one of the world’s most prestigious and competitive art prizes.
+Karyn Olivier, associate professor and head of the Sculpture Program at the Tyler School of Art and Architecture at Temple University, has been named a winner of the 2018-19 Rome Prize in the category of visual arts, one of the world’s most prestigious and competitive art prizes.

 The Rome Prize has been awarded annually for more than a century by the American Academy in Rome to support advanced independent work in the arts and humanities.
 Each Rome Prize winner receives a stipend, workspace and room and board for a period of five months to two years at the Academy’s campus in Rome.